 Airborne substances hazardous to health can be in dust, mist, vapour or gas form (eg wood dust, welding fumes, solvent vapours).
 You may or may not be able to see these in the air.
 If workers or other people (eg visitors) inhale these they can become unwell.

 Depending on the substance, the effects can be immediate or long term.
-Common immediate effects can include headaches, feeling dizzy and sick, and eye and skin irritation.
-Long-term effects include cancer, organ damage and death.
+Common short-term (or acute) health effects may include headaches, forgetfulness, drowsiness, feeling dizzy and sick, mood changes, and eye and skin irritation.

 Note about exposure monitoring